 For decades the property was home to cattle along with peaches, plums, cherries and plenty of hay.
-Wade Sr’s son Wade Shifflett, a Napa County Judge for many years and his wife Olga decided to plant grapes on the property – the first planting was a Chardonnay in 1981.
+Wade Sr’s son Wade Shifflett, a Napa County Judge for many years and his wife Olga decided to plant grapes on the property – the first planting was a Chardonnay in 1982.
 Over the years, the vineyards have been destroyed by Phylloxera and Pierce’s Disease and a major replanting occurred in the early to mid 1990s and then again in the early 2000s.
-Today the property is planted to about 45 acres of vines including the five primary Bordeaux red varietals along with Sauvignon Blanc and Syrah with the intent to eventually plant up to 60 acres in total.
+Today the property is planted to about 45 acres of vines including the five primary Bordeaux red varieties along with Sauvignon Blanc and Syrah with the intent to eventually plant up to 60 acres in total.
 Chardonnay no longer grows on site.
 And most of grapes from the estate are sold to premium area producers – past clients who have purchased grapes from the property included Duckhorn, Raymond Vineyards, Neal Family and Blackbird Vineyards and currently William & Mary Wine Company.

-Chardonnay is their only non Napa wine produced and is sourced from the Starscape Vineyard in the Russian River Valley in neighboring Sonoma County.
+Chardonnay is their only non-Napa wine produced and is sourced from the Starscape Vineyard in the Russian River Valley in neighboring Sonoma County.
+This is their most produced wine.
 Ellen’s favorite wine is Chardonnay; her input was critical in crafting this wine.
 She instructed Jeffrey to make a Chardonnay that is crisp and clean yet round and buttery – certainly a unique challenge as often Chardonnay is made either in a style featuring one or the other of these characteristics – not both.

 The 2016 Hunter Glenn Syrah offers aromas of dark plum, tobacco leaf, licorice and hints of white pepper.
-Not as meaty or peppery on the bouquet as some Napa Syrahs we have tried – although it does have some savory characteristics in its aromatic approach.
+Not as meaty or peppery on the bouquet as some Napa Syrah we have tried – although it does have some savory characteristics in its aromatic approach.
 Balanced – this is not a heavy Syrah on the palate but certainly shows plenty of fruit including blackberry and boysenberry along with hints of cedar box on the savory finish.
 Well-integrated tannins.

 The 2016 Hunter Glenn Red Wine Blend takes some time to open on the bouquet – the aromas are eventually teased out with time in the glass showing cherry cola and raspberry with a hint of mocha.
 Some wines are made with a versatility of food pairings in mind; this is one of them.
 With bright acidity throughout the palate – offers flavors of red cherry, currants and cranberry.
 Shows a lingering tartness of fruit complemented by a very pleasing texture with fine-grained well integrated tannins anchoring a supple finish.

-Caroline’s fiance, Jared Clevenger designed both of the Hunter Glenn wine labels through his St. Helena based design firm, Standards & Greatness.
+Caroline’s husband, Jared Clevenger designed both of the Hunter Glenn wine labels through his St. Helena based design firm, Standards & Greatness.
 All their wines are limited production; however, the “bookend” label represents their premium specialty wines.
 In 2014 they produced one wine under this label, a Cabernet Franc.